 |12||Amud Stream Nature Reserve in Northern Israel is a beloved nature reserved by families with kids.
 Read on to find out why.||Medium – Large (*)|

-|13||Korazim National Park is located several kilometers north of the sea of Galilee, and about 300 meters above the level of the lake.||Small|
+|13||Korazim National Park is located several kilometers north of the Sea of Galilee and about 300 meters above the lake’s level.||Small|

-|15||Betiha Nature Reserve – The Majrase offers a short and enjoyable trail next to the Sea of Galilee that suits perfectly for the hot days.||Small – Medium (*)|
+|15||Betiha Nature Reserve – The Majrase offers a short and enjoyable trail next to the Sea of Galilee that suits perfectly for hot days.||Small – Medium (*)|

 |16||Yehudia Nature Reserve – Meshushim Stream||Medium – Large (*)|

-|17||Gamla Nature Reserve is located in the central Golan Heights, and despite its distance from any major cities, it is a popular site.
+|17||Gamla Nature Reserve is located in central Golan Heights, and despite its distance from any major cities, it is a popular site.
 I guess this is because Gamla can fit the interests of many people.
-Gamla Nature Reserve is a combination of nature, landscape, and historical remains.||Medium – Large (*)|
+Gamla Nature Reserve combines nature, landscape, and historical remains.||Medium – Large (*)|

 |20||Arbel Nature Reserve And National Park is located on Mount Arbel near Tiberias.
 And it offers both stunning views and a glimpse of history.||Medium (*)|

 |21||Ein Afek Nature Reserve is located east of Kiryat Bialik, and it is a popular site among locals.
 We also attended Bird Ringing at Ein Afek Nature Reserve.||Small – Medium|

 |22||Tzipori National Park is located in Lower Galilee, west of Nazareth.
-This National Park has many remains of the ancient city Tzipori, including many beautiful mosaics and an old water system.||Medium|
+This National Park has many remains of the ancient city of Tzipori, including many beautiful mosaics and an old water system.||Medium|

-|23||Hai Bar Carmel National Park is located on top of Carmel mountain inside Carmel nature reserve.
+|23||Hai-Bar Carmel National Park is located on top of Carmel mountain inside Carmel nature reserve.
 Israel Nature and Parks Authority always advertised it as the place to see eagles and deer.||Small – Medium|

 |24||Mount Carmel National Park has many different trails to offer.
 And “The Spring is here or Hiking the Carmel Mountains” is one of them.||Medium (*)|

-|25||Beit She’arim National Park is located near Kiryat Tiv’on (about 20km from Haifa).
-And it is an archaeological site of an ancient Jewish town, which is a world-famous Jewish cemetery of the Mishnaic era.||Medium (*)|
+|25||Beit Shearim National Park is located near Kiryat Tiv’on (about 20km from Haifa).
+And it is an archaeological site of an ancient Jewish town and a world-famous Jewish cemetery of the Mishnaic era.||Medium (*)|

-|26||Nahal Mearot Nature Reserve is located at Hof Hacarmel not far from Haifa.
+|26||Nahal Mearot Nature Reserve is located at Hof Hacarmel, not far from Haifa.
 It is a world heritage site due to the importance of its archeological findings.||Small – Medium (*)|

 |27||Dor HaBonim Beach Nature Reserve||Small – Medium (*)|

 |28||You probably heard the word “Armageddon.”
-Ancient people said that the battle of the End of Days would be Megiddo?
+Ancient people said that the battle of the End of Days would be Megiddo.
 Due to its importance, Megiddo was conquered 25 times!
 And in this post, you can find additional info on my last visit to Tel Megiddo National Park.||Small – Medium|

 |30||Ma’ayan Harod National Park||Small|

-|31||Bet Alfa Synagogue National Park is located at kibbutz with the same name not far from Bet Shean.
-And it has one of the best preserved and most beautiful mosaics in Israel.||Small|
+|31||Bet Alfa Synagogue National Park is located at a kibbutz with the same name, not far from Bet Shean.
+And it has one of the best-preserved and most beautiful mosaics in Israel.||Small|

 |32||Gan HaShlosha (Sachne) National Park||Small – Large (*)|

-|33||Beit Shean National Park has probably the best preserved ancient Roman city in Israel.||Medium (*)|
+|33||Beit Shean National Park has probably the best-preserved ancient Roman city in Israel.||Medium (*)|

 |35||Caesarea National Park is located next to a city under the name.
-The name comes from the word “Caesar,” and it was initially built by Herod the Great about 25-13 BCE.||Medium|
+The name comes from the word “Caesar.”
+It was built by Herod the Great about 25-13 BCE.||Medium|